qpdf/qpdf/README-what-to-download.md

 * `qpdf-external-libs-src.zip`

   If you want to build the external libraries on your own (for Windows or anything else), you can download this archive.
-In addition to including an unmodified distribution `zlib` and the `jpeg` libary, it includes a `README` file and some scripts to help you build it for Windows.
+In addition to including an unmodified distribution `zlib` and the `jpeg` library, it includes a `README` file and some scripts to help you build it for Windows.
 You will also have to provide those.

 If you want to build on Windows, please see also README-windows.md in the qpdf source distribution.